RobertTalbert/calculus/README.md

 - In-class activities.
 - Problems for a Portfolio assignment, which was used in our calculus class as a semester-long project.

+Other materials can be found on [the web site for my Fall 2013 instance of this course](http://teaching.proftalbert.com/mth201f13).

 All materials are licensed under a [Creative Commons Attribution-ShareAlike 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/us/).